Simulated LSST Observations of Real Metre-scale Imminent Impactors: Full Survey Results

 An `observation' is a single case of an object being within the detector footprint and being brighter than the 5-$\sigma$ limiting depth for that image.
 In the real LSST, these observations would be identified by difference imaging with a template image of that part of the sky and have a prompt alert issued.
 This single observation would contain no orbital information, but the SSP would attempt to link it to any previous detections that would satisfy a Keplerian orbit, or already-known Solar System objects \citep{Myers13, Juric17}.

-Of the 216 objects injected into the \texttt{Sorcha} simulation, we observe 28 objects for a total of 99 observations, and `discover' one.
-Seven objects have individual tracklets containing 3+ observations.
-Of these 28 objects, most (23) receive 1-4 observations, while 5 receive more.
-The most observations of a single object is 14, which two objects receive across periods of 10 and 20 days respectively.
+Of the 216 objects injected into the \texttt{Sorcha} simulation, 30 objects are observed for a total of 130 observations.
+Most are observed 2 - 6 times, while four receive more than 10.
+The most observations of a single object is 16, obtained over a period of 20 days.
+Two objects are discovered by the default 3-tracklet method, and eight are discovered by the 3-observation method.
 The full set of observed objects is presented in Table \ref{tab:obs_full_list}.

 The mean trailed source magnitude across all observations (and filters) is 22.1.
-The faintest observation is 24.6 (in the $r$ band), and brightest is 18.0 ($y$ band).
+The faintest observation is 24.6 in the $r$ band, and the brightest observation is 17.7 in the $y$ band.

-Five events are of particular interest, shown in bold.
-These include one discovered object, three objects which are observed 9+ times but not discovered, and the 2024 RW$_1$ impactor\footnote{https://www.minorplanetcenter.net/mpec/K24/K24R68.html} \citep{Wierzchos24, Ingebretsen25}.
+We take a closer look at five objects (shown in bold) - three discovered objects, one objects which are observed 10+ times but not discovered, and the 2024 RW$_1$ impactor\footnote{https://www.minorplanetcenter.net/mpec/K24/K24R68.html} \citep{Wierzchos24, Ingebretsen25}.